Our Health, Safety & Privacy

 Latex gloves and balloons can affect patient allergies, so we prohibit the use of latex in any form in our buildings.

-During a patient's stay at a UPMC Susquehanna facility, they have access to a special service called Condition H. When called upon, a response team will check on the patient and provide help before there is a life-threatening emergency.
+During a patient's stay at a UPMC facility, they have access to a special service called Condition H. When called upon, a response team will check on the patient and provide help before there is a life-threatening emergency.

 Choosing a Support Person

 A trusted friend or family member can be a big help during a patient's hospital stay.
 Select one key person to be a health care advocate.
-If the patient is too stressed or loses their ability to communicate, this support person can stan in for the patient and stand up for their care.
+If the patient is too stressed or loses their ability to communicate, this support person can stand in for the patient and stand up for their care.